What is casting?

 In gravity casting,moulds are often made of metal or Graphite.
 Ming Ming’s gravity casting process uses non-expendable or long-lasting moulds and produces objects using only metal moulds coated with a mould wash.

 Find out more.

-Difference between gravity casting and die casting
+What is the difference between gravity casting and die casting?

 Both gravity casting and die casting are permanent mould casting using moulds made of steel materials.
 In gravity casting, molten metal is poured from a crucible into a mould by using the force of gravity, instead of using the pressure from gases, vacuums or centrifugal forces.